flash62au/WiTcontroller/README.md

     * AiEsp32RotaryEncoder.h https://github.com/igorantolic/ai-esp32-rotary-encoder
     * Keypad.h https://www.arduinolibraries.info/libraries/keypad
     * U8g2lib.h
-4. Download or clone the WiThrottleProtocol library to you PC (this **must** be placed in the 'libraries' folder)
+4. Manually download or clone my version of WiThrottleProtocol library to you PC (this **must** be placed in the 'libraries' folder) (Note: if you 'clone', it is easier to receive updates to the code.)
     * WiThrottleProtocol.h https://github.com/flash62au/WiThrottleProtocol
 5. Copy **config_network_example.h** to **config_network.h**
 Then edit it to include the network ssids you want to use